omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 7.88 (9.88 - 2.57) per cent, difference in within-smoking-level compared to
 across-smoking-level formation.
-Note the probability of tie formation 'across-smoking-level', that is regardless of others' smoking habits, is the previously estimated edge coefficient from Model 1.
-In turn the probability of 'within-level' tie formation is the probability of tie formation in excess of the propensity for tie formation, the difference in probability after taking away the latter propensity to strike friendships, estimated at 2.57 per cent.
+Note the probability of tie formation 'across-smoking-level', that is regardless of others' smoking habits, is the previously estimated edge coefficient from Model 1, this is no other than the proportion of friendships out of all possible ties that students may form.
+In turn, the probability of 'within-level' tie formation, striking a friendship with a peer who shares similar smoking habits, is the probability of tie formation *in excess* of your disposition/willingness to form friendships.
-We might think that the probability of tie formation may be reinforced by smoking behavior.
+The value is estimated at 2.57 per cent.
+All in all we might think that the probability of tie formation may be reinforced by smoking behavior.

 Homophily is pertinent to this case as it reflects the extent to which